Each course is inclusive and self-contained.

 New students need only to able to sew two plies of fabric together on their sewing machine at home.

-Three books: Sewing Techniques from the Fashion industry, The Basics for Drafting & Fitting Pants and Skirts, and Six High-end Zippers, are for sale on this website.
+Four books are for sale on this website: Sewing Techniques from the Fashion industry, The Basics for Drafting & Fitting Pants and Skirts, The Basics for Sewing Pants and Skirts, and Six High-end Zippers.

 High-end design room sample-making and haute couture* sewing techniques are addressed in this 480 page book introductory sewing course that combines the two college degree fashion-sewing courses the author developed and taught.
 The procedures include: invisible and lapped lined faced zippers, collar-less necks, hems, patch pockets, pleating, and pull-through procedures.
 The book and course also surveys industrial fashion technology, includes some personal color and design, and an introduction to industrial grading.

 Students make a 60-page sample book that can also be used as a portfolio, of the extensive drafting and sewing techniques in this course and textbook.
-The textbook, Couture Techniques, includes three files: a CD of the sample book, all patterns used in the course so the students can print them without cutting the patterns from the textbook, and a printout of the sample book's pages with the copy so that the students need only to mount their samples in their sample books.
+The textbook, Sewing Techniques from the Fashion Industry, includes a CD with three files: 1. the sample book, 2. all patterns used in the course so the students can print them without cutting the patterns from the textbook, and 3. a printout of the sample book's pages with the copy so that the students need only to mount their samples in their sample books.
 All pages in the textbook and on the CD's files are cross-referenced with page numbers.

 * haute couture - (French) high-end sewing Some designing departments have couture departments where clothing is cut and sewn for preferred customers.